EdgeX-Camera-Management/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/utility-scripts.md

    ![](../images/creds-mac.png)

 ### Assign MAC Addresses to existing credentials
+!!!
+Note
-> **Note:** Currently EdgeX is unable to provide a way to query the names of existing secrets from the secret store, so this method
-> only works with credentials which have a key in the CredentialsMap.
-If the credentials were added via these
-> utility scripts, a placeholder key was added for you to the CredentialsMap.
+      Currently EdgeX is unable to provide a way to query the names of existing secrets from the secret store, so this method only works with credentials which have a key in the CredentialsMap.
+If the credentials were added via these utility scripts, a placeholder key was added for you to the CredentialsMap.

 1. Run `bin/map-credentials.sh`
 2. Select the name of the existing credentials you want to assign devices to